Introduction

 Roles of Different Levels of Personnel

 Enhancing employees’ relations is another role.
 Personnel administrative assists employees to the best of their ability unless the employee has the need to question other departments directly.
 This lies in a large discipline including: safety, benefits, salaries and training employees.
-Another role involves ensuring work safety through creation of hazard free environment.
+Another role involves ensuring work safety through the creation of a free environment.
 Training the employees to avoid unnecessary accidents is also an administrative role (Renz, D. O., & Herman, R. D., Eds., 2016).

 Upholding the rights of the employees by ensuring compensations, salaries and benefits are received on time is another role.
-Administrative personnel are responsible for combining employee’s elements of relation into the selection and recruitment of the employer.
+Administrative personnel are responsible for combining employee elements of relation into the selection and recruitment of the employer.

-Relationship Between the Two.
+Relationship Between the Two

 References